BrentGrammer/PWA-app/NOTES/Workbox.md

   - `workbox injectManifest workbox-config.js`
 - After this, `Application -> clear storage -> Clear site data` in dev tools and reload the tab twice

+## Deploying to Prod

+- If deploying to firebase or other hosts, they may take your assets in src such as your offline page html file and store them somewhere else.
+Your pre-caching service worker will then not find it and throw an error.
+  - Add it to the `globIgnores` in your workbox-config.js file so you do not precache it.
+It will simply be loaded dynamically

 ## Routing / Dynamic Caching with Workbox

 ### injectManifest